Essays

 The Retribution Economy: How Presidential Favor Became Corporate Currency

-How presidential retribution against critics like Elon Musk creates unprecedented corporate political risk requiring new business strategy frameworks for executives managing government relations, federal contracts, and regulatory compliance in an era where personal loyalty determines commercial outcomes.
+Presidential retaliation against critics like Elon Musk heightens corporate political risk, forcing executives to develop new strategies for government relations, contracts, and compliance where personal loyalty dictates outcomes.

 The Credibility Crisis: How to Navigate Visionary Leaders' Pattern of Overpromising and Underdelivering